Laogeodritt/quasselflask/README.md

 4. Create an initial Quasselflask superuser (a.k.a. admin user).
 This will automatically make Quasselflask tables if needed.

-        python -m quasselflask.run init_superuser username user@domain.com
+        python -m quasselflask.run reate_superuser username user@domain.com

     This will prompt you for a password.
 Type it in and press Enter (nothing will show up in the window).

+5. Creates the indices to be used by Quasselflask for searching.
+Since these indices are linked to the Quasselcore tables, you need to be "owner" of the tables to do this: so you will need to modify your `quasselflask.cfg` file to use the username/password of the database user used by quasselcore (if you don't want to do this, see below for an alternative).

+        python -m quasselflask.run create_indices

+    This should automatically create the indices.
+Check for any error messages.

+    Remember to revert your changes to `quasselflask.cfg`.

+    Alternatively, you can log into `psql` again and issue these commands:

+        CREATE INDEX qf_sender_gin_sender_idx ON sender USING gin (sender gin_trgm_ops);
+        CREATE INDEX qf_buffer_gin_buffername_idx ON buffer USING gin (buffername gin_trgm_ops);
+        CREATE INDEX qf_backlog_time_idx ON backlog (time);
+        CREATE INDEX qf_backlog_bufferid_senderid_idx ON backlog (bufferid, senderid);
+        CREATE INDEX qf_backlog_senderid_idx ON backlog (senderid);

-5. (Optional) Now that you've created the needed tables, you can prevent your database user from creating further tables (in case of compromise of that user or of Quasselflask).
+6. (Optional) Now that you've created the needed database objects, you can prevent your database user from creating further tables (in case of compromise of that user or of Quasselflask).
 See *Creating the database user* section for a reminder of the variables you have to substitute in (we're using the same example names as in that section).

     First, at a terminal, start the `psql` utility again: